bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object model

 2. What is an event?
+event is something that happens to the page i.e. clicking a button makes a sound

 3. What is an event listener?
+this is something that is listening for an event i.e. the click or mouseover

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? easier to loop through

 5. What is a component?
+div tag, p tag,

 ### Git Set up